feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 # Hackathon Objectives

-Find genes underlying a human disease.
+* Find seed genes underlying a human disease.
+* Build a PPI network around the seed genes.
+* Find DNA polymorphisms that are asscoiated with altered gene expression.
+* Write a report how these candidate genes could be controling the phenotype.

 # Hackathon Tasks
-# Task A. Join and connect with your team.
+# Task A. Connect with your team.

 # Task B. Select a disease to study.